-Hot wings are a great contemporary snack, first course or can be used as a main entrée.
-And if you’ve ever gone to a restaurant that served spicy hot wings that were ‘finger-lickin good’, you probably wondered how to make the wings yourself.
-The trick is just to get a great recipe that makes the taste buds burst with flavor.
+Hot wings are a great contemporary snack, first course, or even a main entrée.
+If you’ve ever gone to a restaurant that served spicy hot wings that were “finger-lickin’ good,” you probably wondered how to make the wings yourself.
+The trick is to find a great recipe that makes your taste buds burst with flavor.

-Hot wings are economical, they’re easier on your budget than chicken breasts.
+Hot wings are also economical and easier on your budget than chicken breasts.
 In fact, if you look carefully at the grocery store, you can sometimes find chicken wings with a generous amount of breast meat.
-Buying breast quarters and cutting off the wings yourself is more inexpensive than buying a special cut such as wings by themselves.
+Buying breast quarters and cutting off the wings yourself is more cost-effective than purchasing wings by themselves.

-When considering how to make chicken wings to fit your next meal, there’s a wide range of cooking methods and flavors to consider.
-This includes baking, deep fat frying, pan frying, barbecuing, broiling, braising, rotisserie and broasting.
-Sauces and glazes can do wonders to enhance the flavor of the chicken while giving a distinct difference to each recipe.
+When considering how to make chicken wings for your next meal, there’s a wide range of cooking methods and flavors to explore, including baking, deep frying, pan frying, barbecuing, broiling, braising, rotisserie, and broasting.
+Sauces and glazes can significantly enhance the flavor of the chicken, giving each recipe a distinct twist.

-Here are two versions of hot wings that you and your guests are sure to ask for the recipes:
+Here are two versions of hot wings that you and your guests will definitely ask for the recipes:

 ZIPPY & ZESTY GRILLED HOT WINGS